ItsDeidara/ChronicLoader-PS5-Payload/README.md

 `chronicloader_settings_builder.html`

-The file has three main parts:
+The file has four main parts:

 - `notifications`
   - Controls how chatty the payload is while it runs
-  - `verbose: false` keeps notifications minimal
+  - `verbose: false` keeps notifications minimal and only shows per-repo results
-  - `verbose: true` shows friendlier progress notifications such as starting a download or extracting a zip
+  - `verbose: true` shows progress notifications such as downloading, extracting, and verifying
 - `autoload`
   - Controls whether ChronicLoader also maintains `autoload.txt`
   - `enabled` turns autoload maintenance on or off
   - `output_path` is where the generated `autoload.txt` will be written
+  - `self_autoload` appends ChronicLoader itself as the last entry in `autoload.txt` with an 8-second delay so it runs again on every boot
   - `custom_entries` lets you preserve extra autoload lines that are not tied to a tracked repo entry
+- `backup`
+  - Controls automatic backup of the autoloader folder before ChronicLoader makes any changes
+  - `enabled` turns backups on or off
+  - `max_backups` sets how many backup ZIPs to keep (oldest are deleted when this limit is exceeded)
+  - Backups are saved to `/data/chronicloader/chronicBackups/` as timestamped ZIP files
 - `repos`
   - This is the list of GitHub release pages ChronicLoader will check
   - Each repo entry tells ChronicLoader what release page to inspect, which asset family to follow, where to save it, and whether to include it in autoload